Save to List My Reading List

 • You waste everyone's time.
 The IRS is already stretched thin.
 Every sanitized or misleading application clogs the system, delaying legitimate organizations that play it straight.

-STOP with the Political Fishing
+STOP With the Political Fishing

 I wish it was funny, but it's not.
 I've been doing this long enough to watch many Presidents come and go, and with each one, the nonprofit world blows in that direction like a flag.